 Since its inception around 2011-2012, there have been some who have questioned its effectiveness.
-However, as researchers have had time to conduct their examination over the last several years, e-counseling has proven to be an extremely effective tool in assisting people live better.
+However, as researchers have had time to conduct their examinations over the last several years, e-counseling as a whole has proven to be an extremely effective treatment option.
 People suffering from stress, depression, anxiety, substance abuse and more have received treatment via e-counseling, with millions of people claiming to be living happier, healthier lives as a result.

 Seemingly in a flash, it all changed.
-With the rise of smartphone dependency, in addition to people constantly being in an ‘on-the-go’ mentality, the demand for a new form of therapy surged.
-Moreover, as social networking carved out a sizable chunk of relevance in people’s lives, e-counseling wasn’t a far-fetched idea.
-With that, e-counseling took off.
+With the rise of smartphone dependency, the demand for a new form of therapy surged.
 E-counseling has received massive exposure.
-From the New York Times to the Wall Street Journal, CNN, Huffington Post, and virtually all major media outlets, online counseling has been thrust into the spotlight.
+From the New York Times to the Wall Street Journal, CNN, Huffington Post, and virtually all major media outlets, e-counseling has been thrust into the spotlight.

 It is no surprise that people now have a range of e-counseling services to choose from.
-There are currently a handful of major online counseling providers on the market, and dozens of other smaller services.
-As demand continues to grow in this market, people looking to live better can expect to see more of these professional e-counseling services take form.
+There are currently a handful of major providers on the market, and dozens of other smaller services.
+As demand continues to grow, we can expect to see more and more of these e-counseling companies appear.

-Even as demand increases and millions of people have signed up for online counseling, the issue of efficacy has been raised over the last several years.
-The primary point of contention for many of the naysayers is if online counseling can replace traditional therapy.
+Even as demand increases and millions of people have signed up for e-counseling, the issue of efficacy has been raised over the last several years.
+The primary point of contention for many of the naysayers is if e-counseling can replace traditional therapy.
 Unfortunately, there is no answer to this as effectiveness varies by individual.
-However, research has shown that online counseling can be as effective as face-to-face therapy for countless mental health disorders, including but not limited to the aforementioned stress, depression, and anxiety.
-On the other hand, more severe and complex circumstances, such as suicidal feelings or psychotic behavior, might be better aided by traditional therapy, though even with this more research is required.
-The bottom line is that the widely accepted opinion is that online counseling is an effective method of treatment for numerous mental health disorders, and current research backs up this claim.
+However, research has shown that e-counseling can be as effective as face-to-face therapy for countless mental health disorders, including but not limited to the aforementioned stress, depression, and anxiety.
+On the other hand, more severe and complex circumstances, such as suicidal feelings or psychotic behavior, would be better aided by traditional therapy, though even with this, more research is required.
+The bottom line is that the widely accepted opinion is that e-counseling is an effective method of treatment for numerous mental health disorders, and current research backs up this claim.

-With e-counseling, people can engage in therapy at a much higher ‘session rate’ than traditional therapy, especially with many of the e-counseling services providing unlimited communication with their therapist.
+With E-counseling, people can engage in therapy at a much higher frequency than traditional therapy, especially with many of the -counseling services providing unlimited communication with their therapist.

-Moreover, here’s a little known fact.
-Licensed mental health therapists do not reside or practice in more than 55% of United States districts.
-This means that many people who suffer from a mental health disorder either have to travel some ways to receive help or simply don’t have access at all.
+Moreover, licensed mental health therapists are not available in many areas.
+This means that many people who suffer from a mental health disorders either have to travel some ways to receive help or simply don’t have access at all.
 E-counseling eliminates this issue entirely.

 Another benefit of e-counseling, and possibly one that is considered the biggest benefit of all, is convenience.
-With everyone staring down at their smartphones all day long, in addition to constantly moving around throughout the day, finding the time for an in-office therapy appointment is practically impossible, especially when people’s mental health takes a backseat in their list of priorities.
+Finding the time for an in-office therapy appointment is becoming more and more of a challenge in our fast-paced lives, especially when many people’s mental health takes a backseat in their list of priorities.
 This is nullified with e-counseling.
 Simply open the chat with your therapist at a time that’s convenient for you, without having to travel.
-Also, people can engage with their therapist of choice through live chat, email and even video conferencing, all from the comfort of their desktop or mobile device, wherever they are.
+Patients can engage with their therapist of choice through live chat, email and even video conferencing, all from the comfort of their desktop or mobile device, wherever they are.

 Furthermore, language is a substantial barrier for a lot of people.
-In 2013, one in five people spoke a language other than English at home.
-Of these individuals, it is safe to assume that many of these people don’t fully grasp the English language.
-Finding a therapist in your state who speaks your native language was outrageously hard.
-With e-counseling, you can now filter through therapists by language.
-This eliminates the cultural and lingual concerns that many people had.
+With e-counseling, many providers allow you to filter through therapists by language.
+This eliminates the cultural and lingual concerns that many people have experienced.

 Additionally, it is a well-known fact that some people avoid traditional therapy due to exorbitant session fees.
-Some sessions can cost as much as $250 per hour, if not more.
+Some sessions can cost as much as $250 per hour.
 By contrast, some e-counseling services offer unlimited monthly therapy for as low as $25 per week.
 Also, some e-counseling services accept health insurance, thereby lowering your out of pocket cost.